 The evidence regarding educational attainment is also mixed.
-In a broad analysis of educational mobility in 42 countries, Hertz et al. (2008) find that the intergenerational correlation in years of schooling remained stable over the late 20th century, while the corresponding regression coefficient decreased markedly.^t In an updated and extended analysis, Narayan et al. (2018) report that the correlation coefficient has decreased slightly in high-income countries but remained stable or increased in the developing world.
+In a broad analysis of educational mobility in 42 countries, Hertz et al. (2008) find that the intergenerational correlation in years of schooling remained stable over the late 20th century, while the corresponding regression coefficient decreased markedly.
+In an updated and extended analysis, Narayan et al. (2018) report that the correlation coefficient has decreased slightly in high-income countries but remained stable or increased in the developing world.
 Other studies have instead focused on absolute attainment gaps.
-For example, Duncan et al. (2017) show that in the United States, the gap in educational levels between children from richer and poorer families grew from the 1970s to the 2000s, and argue that most of this rise can be attributed to increasing income inequality.
+For example, Duncan, Kalil, and Ziol-Guest (2017) show that in the United States, the gap in educational levels between children from richer and poorer families grew from the 1970s to the 2000s, and argue that most of this rise can be attributed to increasing income inequality.
 Others look at intermediate outcomes, such as primary or secondary school completion.
 Such outcomes can be measured at an earlier age and are therefore observable in standard household data, without the need to link parents and children across households.
 For example, Dodin et al. (2021) exploit the fact that in Germany only the highest secondary school track (Abitur) grants direct access to the university system, such that adolescent track choices are predictive of economic opportunities later in life.
-They find no change in educational inequality for the 1980-1996 birth cohorts.